 While professional certification is not a requirement for dog groomers to enter the field, there are several certification options that can further enhance a groomer’s credentials and earning potential.
-Here are some of the top canine organizations that offer professional certification options for dog groomers:
+These certifications can come from some of the top canine organizations that offer professional certification options for dog groomers.

 International Professional Groomers Inc.

 International Professional Groomers Inc. (IPG) is a worldwide organization that certifies individual groomers and also offers accreditation to grooming schools, grooming salons, and mobile grooming salons.
 Groomers can pursue two certification options with IPG:

 - The International Certified Master Groomer (ICMG) program, which offers five modules.
 The total cost for the ICMG program is $785.

 - The Advanced Professional Groomer Certification (APG) program, which teaches advanced skills for shape, style, and symmetry.
 The total cost for the APG program is $297.

 The International Certified Master Groomer (ICMG) option, also referred to as breed profile certification, involves a variety of written and practical tests that must be completed within a five-year period.
 Testing is based on the standard of excellence for the breed (using AKC standards in the United States and corresponding organizations in other countries).

 The International Society of Canine Cosmetologists (ISCC) is a global organization that certifies dog groomers through a combination of written and practical skills examinations.
 Testing is offered at all ISCC educational events, some major shows where ISCC has a booth, and through local proctor services in the applicant’s hometown.
 The program involves multiple levels of certification.